Elaine-Yuetong/W1_model/EBITDA_MARGIN_TREND.md

 **One incremental frequency consideration — rolling window maintenance:**

 The 8-quarter trailing trend series requires the system to retain historical margin values per issuer.
 At each new filing, the oldest quarter drops off and the new quarter is added.
 The system must store the full 8-quarter series, not just the current value.
-Storage schema implication: EBITDA Margin is one of the few metrics that requires a time-series array per issuer rather than a single current value — cross-reference Section 6 → Data Storage Schema for the per-metric time-series storage requirement.
+Storage schema implication: EBITDA Margin is one of the few metrics that requires a time-series array per issuer rather than a single current value — See SECTION_6.md → Section "6.3 Data Storage Schema" → Table 4 (time_series) — store 8-quarter rolling series as individual rows; apply identical schema for EBITDA Margin and Revenue Trend.

 **Phase 2:** Monitor EBITDA and Revenue quarterly from XBRL.
 Compute margin and track 8-quarter series.
 Apply Dimension 2 trend thresholds.
 No sector benchmark comparison in Phase 2 (requires benchmark setup).

 **Phase 3:** Add Damodaran sector benchmark comparison for Dimension 1 absolute thresholds.
 Add Item 2.02 press release monitoring for early directional signal.
-Add Dimension 4 projected leverage computation combining margin trend with stored leverage time series.
+Add Dimension 4 projected leverage computation — See LEVERAGE.md → Section "Extraction Fallback Logic" → derived EBITDA and Net Debt values — use stored quarterly values as inputs for projected leverage computation combining margin trend with stored leverage time series.